QuarticCat/QuarticCat.github.io/content/posts/optimize-difftastic.en.md

  Top             |PopEither|
 ```

 This structure not only had O(1) comparison time but also saved 8 bytes per `Vertex`.
 And it relaxed the parent number limitation from 63 in total to `u16::MAX` consecutive `PopEither`, although 63 should be enough.
-All of its operations were just slightly more expansive than bitmaps or equally cheap.
+All of its operations were just slightly more expensive than bitmaps or equally cheap.
 Lost efficiency could be won back by improved locality.

 ### Tagged Pointers